ReinerBforartists/HT_Stockplugin_hider/readme.md

 ## The Problem

 FL Studio displays all stock plugins in the UI, and does not allow hiding them through the Plugin Manager.
-Unlike third-party VSTs, stock plugins ignore the visibility toggle — they always show up, including demo-only plugins that are not part of your edition.
+Unlike third-party VSTs, stock plugins ignore the visibility toggle.
+They always show up, including demo-only plugins that are not part of your edition.

 ## The Solution